 Most of the time I traveled around China I haven’t had such traumatic experiences but I can say that usually Chinese hotels have much lower standards than what we are used to especially if you get away from big cities like Beijing, Shanghai, or Guangzhou.

-One of the problems with Chinese hotels are the beds.
+One of the problems with Chinese hotels is the beds.
 According to Chinese medicine, the mattress should be hard and that’s what you’ll find in most hotels.
 Only the most expensive hotels (4 or 5 stars) have soft mattresses.

 Finally the food.
 Don’t expect to find coffee and international breakfast in cheap Chinese hotels.
 You’ll find soup noodles and rice.